txdat/notes/obsidian/engineering/system-design/60-days-of-system-design.md

 > [!success] **D: Feature Flag** ✅ — deploy new code to 100% of ECS tasks behind a flag defaulting OFF.
 Flip for internal users → 1% of customers → 10% → 100%, with instant kill switch.
 Decouples deploy from release.
 Rollback is a config push, not a deploy (sub-second).
 Target who sees the new path — $0.99 and $40K B2B customers shouldn't get coin-flipped equally.
 Keep old code path warm for weeks.

+- rolling/blue-green/canary are deployment strategies (how new code reaches machines)
+- feature flags are a release strategy (how clients get new behavior)
 ---

 ## Day 15: Fast "Has the User Seen This?"
-Checks
+Checks ⭐

 **Scenario:** Content recommendation feed, 50M users.
 Every API call asks "has this user already seen post X?" `user_seen_posts` table: 80B rows. p99 latency = 600ms. ~120K RPS peak.
 False positives tolerable, false negatives survivable.
 Target: p99 < 100ms.